from duckduckgo_search import DDGS

 Welcome to my deep dive in to the world of deep learning!
 In this blog post, I’ll be sharing my journey through the first lesson of fast.ai course an acclaimed program that makes learning AI accessible and enjoyable.

-Fast.ai was created with the goal of making deep learning understandable for everyone, no matter their background, and Lesson 1 accomplishes that by having us build a simple yet fascinating model: a bird classifier. this exciting task not just introduces me to the basics of deep learning but also alow me to experience firsthand the power and simplicity of modern AI tools.
+Fast.ai was created with the goal of making deep learning understandable for everyone, no matter their background, and Lesson 1 accomplishes that by having us build a simple yet fascinating model: a bird classifier.
+This exciting task not just introduces me to the basics of deep learning but also allow me to experience firsthand the power and simplicity of modern AI tools.

 Join me as I walk you though key concept covered in the Lesson 1, from understanding how images are processed by computers to training and validating our model.
 I will also share some personal insights and reflections on the learning process, aiming to make this technical journey both informative and relatable.